HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 A multifaceted cybersecurity approach is the best cybersecurity strategy.
 Small businesses are more vulnerable to cyberattacks as these companies are typically not as well protected as their larger enterprise counterparts.

-It’s imperative for small businesses to develop a cohesive cybersecurity plan that includes and communicates standards for security software to be run on every device on which work is done.
+Small businesses must develop a cohesive cybersecurity plan that includes and communicates standards for security software to be run on every device on which work is done.

 Security software must include anti-phishing capabilities to protect data and prevent security breaches.